 While you’re in any given base, if you want to travel around a bit you still can.
 If you’re at your base in Mexico City, you can easily fly down to Nicaragua to vacation, take care of a business or even look into a real estate purchase.
 If you’re at your base in Spain, you can enjoy the benefits of your EU passport and visit the rest of Europe’s Schengen area visa-free.
 And while you’re in Kuala Lumpur, you can take advantage of the regions incredibly low airfare to travel just about anywhere in Asia.

 To optimize your satisfaction in your chosen base, there are several things to take into consideration.
 First, look for a country in which you feel comfortable with the culture.
-For example, I have long maintained a base in Kuala Lumpur, Malaysia, but I am now looking at expanding to another base in Georgia where the culture is similar to my own and the people move more at my pace.
+For example, I have long maintained a base in Kuala Lumpur, Malaysia, but I also have another base in Georgia where the culture is similar to my own and the people move more at my pace.

 Second, don’t feel like you have to prove anything to anyone by your choice of base location.
 Don’t just move to Bangkok to look cool because that’s where all the other digital nomads go.